 There are six things the Lord hates, seven that are detestable to him: haughty eyes a lying tongue, hands that shed innocent blood, a heart that devises wicked schemes, feet that are quick to rush into evil, a false witness who pours out lies and a person who stirs up conflict in the community~ Proverbs 6:16-19 NIV

-I do a fair amount of speaking and teaching in a number of different settings.
-On occasion, I will refer to a particular sin or behavior as especially heinous from God’s perspective.
-Inevitably, someone will approach me afterward and ask in a rather incredulous tone if I really believe that some sins are more heinous than others.
+Every so often, when I’m teaching on the Bible I will say something about a particular sin or behavior being especially bad or harmful from God’s perspective. when this happens it is not at all unusual for someone to approach me afterward and ask if I really believe some sins are worse than others.
 The question is typically framed in the following way:

-“Don’t you believe that all sin is the same as all other sin?”
+“Don’t you believe all sin is the same as all other sin?”

 “Yes and no”

-That said, I do not believe that “all sin is the same”.
+That said, I do not believe that “all sin is exactly the same”.
 Nor do I believe that the view that “all sin is the same” can be backed up biblically (1stJohn 5:17, Matthew 12:31, 1stCorinthians 6:9-10, Ephesians 5:5, Galatians 5:21).
-Furthermore, this ridiculous view is actually leading to more sin rather than less, and therefore ought to be examined more closely.
+Furthermore, this idea actually leads to more sin rather than less, and therefore ought to be examined more closely.

 Before you write me off as a wild-eyed heretic, hear me out.

-The average person tends to think (at least subconsciously) that if telling a small lie concerning someone’s appearance is exactly the same on a sin scale as cheating on one’s spouse then cheating on one’s spouse must not be so bad.
-In a perfect world (one not populated by idiots and sinners) people would come to the opposite conclusion and we would all be terrified to tell lies AND commit adultery.
-Sadly, we don’t inhabit that world.
-We inhabit a world where people tell themselves that if watching a movie with questionable themes is just as bad as viewing porn then viewing porn must not be such a bad thing (Jeremiah 17:9).
+The average person tends to think (at least subconsciously) that if telling a small lie is exactly the same on a as cheating on one’s spouse then cheating on one’s spouse must not be so bad.
+In a perfect world, one not populated by idiots and sinners people would come to the opposite conclusion and we would all be terrified to tell lies AND commit adultery.

-Because people are idiots and sinners and because the human heart is capable of an insane level of self-deception when it comes to this subject there are four things we have to understand about sin:
+But, because humans are idiots and sinners and because the human heart is capable of an insane level of self-deception when it comes to the subject of sin there are four things we have to understand about sin:

 All sin is harmful and wrong (and not just because it sends people to hell)-

-I am NOT saying that “small” sins are acceptable or even safe.
+Please understand, I am NOT saying that “little” sins are acceptable or even safe or that God is okay with any sin.
+He is not.
 All sin is dangerous, because sin is insidiously progressive and hideously deceptive.
-Even the smallest sins (if not repented of quickly) lead us to become more comfortable with sin.
-This leads to a hardening of the heart which inevitably leads to more sin which eventually leads to a rejection of the truth (Romans 2:8).
+Even the smallest sins (if not repented of quickly) lead us to become more comfortable with sinning.
+When nothing horrible happens when I tell a small seemingly insignificant lie it’s easy to begin thinking God doesn’t care about a big giant lie.
+Which leads to slandering people.
+Which leads to a hardening of the heart which inevitably leads to more sin which eventually leads to a rejection of the truth, which eventually leads to a rejection of God (Romans 1:18-32, Romans 2:8).